Frequently Asked Questions

 Do you have a Parents’ Association?

-Yes, we have an active and dedicated Parents Association who organise very popular school events such as our Halloween Autumn Fair and summer circus for the children and the summer ball for parents.
+Yes, we have an active and dedicated Parents Association who organise very popular school events such as our Halloween Autumn Fair for the children and the summer ball for parents.

 Do you have an Alumni Association?